spiral/docs/orm/loading.md

 $selection = User::find()->where('user.name', '!=', '');
 ```

-However in many cases we would need to filter our results based on values stored in related data, in this case we can use special method `with()` which can accept relation name or names to inlude outer tables into our statement:
+However in many cases we would need to filter our results based on values stored in related data.
+We can try to join related manually in this case or use special method `with()` which can accept relation name or names to include outer tables into our statement:

 ```php
 $selection->with('profile');